merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/13_Import_Export.md

-Multi-Warehouse extends the Magento Dataflow module in order to handle product stock importing / exporting for each warehouse individually.
+The Multi-Warehouse extends the Magento Dataflow module in order to handle product stock importing / exporting for each warehouse individually.

 You will need to create separated advanced profiles to import / export product stocks for each warehouse.
 Let's suppose we need profiles for the Kansas warehouse.
 Kansas' identifier equals 2.